-Second: The text may refer also to his disciples.
+II.
+The text may refer also to his disciples.
 They were a little handful.
-The Savior says, "I send you forth."
+The Saviour says, "I send you forth."
 Ah, Lord, send us forth; what, amidst the tyrants of the world?
 Yes, he says, "As lambs among wolves."
-Your beginning is very small; and when your friends are with you in the upper room, there are only a hundred and twenty of you altogether; and yet you are going to turn the world upside down; and the world confessed it too, they said, "These men turn the world upside down."
-"Tarry in Jerusalem until you be endued with power from on high."
+Your beginning is very small; and when your friends are with you in the upperroom, there are only a hundred and twenty of you altogether; and yet you are going to turn the world upside down; and the world confessed it too they said, "These men turn the world upside down."
+"Tarry in Jerusalem until ye be endued with power from on high."
 A little handful of corn: a small beginning.
 The day of Pentecost comes; there are three thousand in the morning, two thousand more in the afternoon; that is five thousand in one day, brought to swell the numbers of these few.
-See how it goes on: it was a little handful of corn; they went with a kind of handful of Gospel; but it was a handful, as much as they could hold; no room for anything else; their hands were full of God's truth.
-You all know what glorious results followed.
-And they were in the earth too; they were but a handful and they were m the earth.
-"I am no more in the world, but these are in the world the world; keep through your own name those whom you have given me so that they were in the world.
-But while in one sense they were in the world, yet in another sense they were in the mountains, very high up.
-"The mountain of the Lord's house shall be established in the top of the mountains and exalted above the hills!"
-They lived on the mount of God's eternal love; they ranged over the mountain of eternal election; they gloried in Calvary's Mountain, its wondrous achievements; they gloried in what John Bunyan very aptly calls the Delectable Mountains; they could sing with an emphasis to which we are strangers,
+See how it goes on: it was a little handful of corn; they went with a kind of handful of Gospel; but it was an handful, as much as they could hold; no room for any thing else; their hands were full of God's truth.
+You all know what glorious and they were in the earth too; they were but a handful, and they were in the earth.
+"I am no more in the world, but these are in the world; keep through thine own name those whom thou hast given me so that they were in the world.
+But while in one sense they were in the world, yet in another sense they were in the mountains-very high up.
+"The mountain of the Lord's house shall be established in the top of the mountains, and exalted above the hills!"
+They lived on the mount of God's eternal love; they ranged over the mountain of eternal election; they gloried in Calvary's mountain, its wondrous achievements; they gloried in what John Bunyan very aptly calls the Delectable Mountains; they could sing with an emphasis to which we are strangers.

-"My soul anticipates the day, To stretch her wings and soar away."
+" My soul anticipates the day, To stretch her wings and soar away."